chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     ```
   - Once the backup is completed successfully, please save the backup Id.
 Example : `20210622065515`

-2. Follow the same [Pre Backup Configuration for S3 Backup](https://docs.chef.io/automate/ha_backup_restore_prerequisites/#pre-backup-configuration-for-s3-backup) inorder to restore in the new Automate HA cluster.
+2. Follow the same [Backup Configuration for S3 Backup](https://docs.chef.io/automate/ha_backup_restore_prerequisites/#pre-backup-configuration-for-s3-backup) inorder to restore in the new Automate HA cluster.

 3. Stop all the service's at frontend nodes in Automate HA Cluster.
    Run the below command to all the Automate and Chef Infra Server nodes